Knoblauchpilze/bsgalone/README.md

 The strength of this system is that if the processing fails for whatever reason we will never receive the message indicating that the dock succeeded (because it did not) and so the UI will not make any changes that would have to be reverted.

-# Client/Server architecture

-## Generalities

-The aim of the project is to provide a client server architecture where multiple players can connect to the game and play together.
-In order to achieve this we decided to go for an authoritative server and separate client.

-From the code perspective there are elements and structures that will be used both by the client and the server.

-It is not so clear cut whether writing the server and the client in the same language bring huge benefits.
-This [article](https://softwareengineering.stackexchange.com/questions/171343/how-important-is-using-the-same-language-for-client-and-server) summarizes the research we did on this topic.
-As a summary: it depends™.

-## Discussion on our approach

-For now the client is written in C++ thanks to the `PixelGameEngine` renderer.
-We also developed the rest of the game (the ECS and the interaction with the database) in C++ for this reason.

-As we only started to have a look at the server a bit later on, we had a choice to make between continuing the implementation of the server also in C++ or using a different language.

-Our initial idea was to use `Go` as the server's language: we are more familiar with it and it handles the threading and networking quite well.

-However the problem with it would be that we would have to essentially make some wrappers around the core game classes (the ECS system) as we don't want to rewrite it.
-Also the network part would probably involve some conversions between the data structure we receive in Go and the binding to communicate to the server in C++.
-This is a similar situation as we havd in the past for other projects and it was usually a bit of a pain to handle.
-Moreover, the networking shouldn't be such an issue that we would consider writing the server in another language: as we anyway will have to handle some level of networking on the client, it seems a bit counterproductive to do it a second time in the server.

-## Structure of this repository

-We divided the [source](src) folder into several directories to make it easy to segregate code that belong to one application from the rest.

-### bsgo

-Thie [bsgo](src/bsgo) folder contains the core library defining the Entity Component System and the interaction with the database.
-This will most likely be used both in the server and the client side.

-### pge

-The [pge](src/pge) folder contains the code to interact with the `PixelGameEngine`.
-By having it in its own folder we are able to minimize the surface we would have to replace if we want to use a different engine.
-This also allows to easily update it without having to change too much code: the rest of the modules (mainly the client) do not know that the underlying drawing routines are using the `PixelGameEngine`.

-### client

-The [client](src/client) folder regroups all the code that is used exclusively by the client.
-It links against the core library and enriches it to present a compelling application to the player.

-### server

-The [server](src/server) folder defines all the server specific code.
-It will most likely be a smart wrapper around the core library of the project to expose some networking capabilities.

-### Add elements to the project

-When developing new features, we will now ask ourselves the question whether it can potentially be used both by the client and the server or only one of them.
-Depending on the answer to this question we will put the code in the adequate folder.

-It can also be that later on we realize that the `bsgo` library is too big, or that some separate features (for example networking or Data Transfer Objects) can be shared: this could be achieved by adding more top level folders in the [src](src) directory.

-# Networking

-## Research
-The content of this [video series](https://youtu.be/2hNdkYInj4g?si=Q-NOTJ__p-5a2jS8) of Javidx9 was very informative.
-The resulting code can be found on [github](https://github.com/OneLoneCoder/Javidx9/tree/master/PixelGameEngine/BiggerProjects/Networking) and it inspired the [Connection](src/net/connection/Connection.hh) class we created.

-## Generalities

-We use the [asio](#asio) library without boost to handle network communication in the project.
-We extracted all the logic to perform the calls, connect to the server and to the client in a dedicated [net](src/net) folder: similarly to what happens for the `PixelGameEngine` wrapping we want to be able to swap libraries or update relatively easily.

-⚠️ For now this is not entirely the case: even though none of the modules are using raw `asio` objects in their code, there are still some asio headers included in the `net` library.
-It is not too much of a problem for now but we could see to improve this later on.

-## Context

-The networking revolves around the idea of an `io_context`.
-This is wrapped by our own [Context](src/net/connection/Context.hh) class which is instantiated both on the client and the server.
-The idea is that this context runs from the whole lifetime of the application and is used in the background by `asio` to perform the network calls.

-## Connection

-A connection is the central object allowing to communicate.
-It has two modes: `SERVER` and `CLIENT`.
-This defines which operations it will perform.
-The difference is mainly on the order with which operations are performed as both connections will (during the game) be receiving and sending data.

-For the `CLIENT` mode we expect to try to connect to the server.
-Conversely in `SERVER` mode we get ready to accept connections.

-Sending data is made easy through the `send` method which takes a `IMessage` as input, serializes it and transmit it through the network.

-Receiving data is potentially more complex: depending on the type of data we might want to perform certain processes and relatively different depending whether we're on the client or the server.
-To this avail we provide a `setDataHandler` which allows to pass a callback which will receive the raw data from the network.

-## TcpServer

-A specific component of the server is the [TcpServer](src/net/server/TcpServer.hh) class.
-In order to make it easy to extend it and possibly reuse it and also to hide the dependency to the `asio` library we mainly work with callbacks.

-The [ServerConfig](src/net/server/ServerConfig.hh) defines several to handle a new connection (approval or denial), a disconnection from a client and some data received.
-This last part is to make it easy to automatically assign the same data handler (for now a method of the server class) to all incoming connections.

 # Server design